 Do you have a YouTube Channel?

-Yes, I do!
+I did, but unfortunately no longer.
 I created a YouTube channel last year in January when I formed the foundation of BiblioNyan.
 I created content on both platforms consistently for a year.
 After that year, I sat down and evaluated how I felt as a creator for both places, and ultimately made the decision to go on hiatus with YouTube.
 YouTube has been extremely disappointing to me in terms of how it treats its content creators, and I no longer feel safe being a part of that community.
 Besides, less time making videos means more time to read and watch stuff!
+After getting pneumonia in March 2018, and coming very close to dying from it, I realised that life is too damn short to force myself to do things I don’t enjoy.
+As such, I officially retired as a BookTuber in April.

 Why do you watch anime?